BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 In terms of roleplay, there's not much sense to visit the cities of the Big Circle: Broken Hills, Redding, New Reno, etc. In Vault City computer, you learn about Vault 15, in Vault 15 - about Vault 13, get the GECK, and it's pretty much non-stop express from there.
 This component removes bits of information here and there, so that there are less shortcut paths:
 - Vault City computer won't reveal Vault 15 location
-- Vault 15 computer won't reveal Vault 13 location
+- Vault 15 computer won't reveal Vault 13 location TBD
 - Lou (owner of Malamute salon in Redding) won't reveal San Francisco location
+- Hakunin won't reveal Navarro location TBD

 #### Oxygen tank protects from radon in Broken Hills mine
 Any character having the tank in his inventory won't be damaged by poison gas.